GENI-NSF/geni-tools/README-stitching.txt

  - `--useExoSM`: Try to use the ExoGENI ExoSM for ExoGENI reservations.
 If we get an individual ExoGENI rack URL for an aggregate, then try to use the ExoSM URL.
-This is inconsistent with `--noExoSM` or `--noEGStitching`; ExoGENI stitching wil be used where applicable.
+This is inconsistent with `--noExoSM` or `--noEGStitching` or `--noEGStitchingOnLink`; ExoGENI stitching wil be used where applicable.
 For this to work, your
  `omni_config`  or the base aggregate nicknames must have an entry for the ExoGENI rack that specifies the URN and URL, as well as an entry for the ExoSM.
- - `--noEGStitching`: Force use of GENI stitching (send the request to the SCS), and not ExoGENI stitching between EG aggregates.
+ - `--noEGStitching`: Force use of GENI stitching (send the request to the SCS) on all links, and not ExoGENI stitching between EG aggregates.
 This is inconsistent with `--useExoSM`.
+ - `--noEGStitchingOnLink <link clien_id>`: Force use of GENI stitching (send the request to the SCS) only on the named Link, and do not use ExoGENI stitching on this link.
+This is inconsistent with `--useExoSM`.
+You can supply this argument many times for multiple links between ExoGENI resources.

 Other options you should not need to use:
  - `--fileDir`: Save _all_ files to this directory, and not the usual